LibreTexts/ngshare/docs/contributer_guide/system_architecture.rst

 System Architecture Overview
 ============================

 ``ngshare`` is intended to run as a Kubernetes pod and service outside JupyterHub.
-It will still be proxied by JupyterHub's proxy service, and can be accessed from any JupyterHub user pod.
+In a Kubernetes setup, ngshare is proxied by JupyterHub's proxy service and can be accessed from any JupyterHub user pod.
 It uses the Hub for authentication.

 .. tikz::